South African labour law: Controversy

 Applied to agency and closed shops, the purpose of these arrangements is, at least in part, to enhance collective bargaining by the development of strong and powerful trade unions and stable bargaining relationships.
 (Collective bargaining is also protected by section 23 of the Constitution.)

 While agency shops do not represent all that serious an infringement of freedom of association, it is clear that the closed-shop agreement does.
 The question (which still awaits an answer) is whether or not it is really necessary to force employees to become members of a union, especially when a less restrictive method—that is, the agency shop—exists.

 Dispute resolution

 Disputes about collective agreements (including closed- and agency-shop agreements) must be referred to the Commission for Conciliation, Mediation and Arbitration for conciliation.
 If conciliation fails, any party to the dispute may refer the matter to arbitration.
 By way of exception, the LRA makes provision in this context for an appeal against an award issued by the Commission for Conciliation, Mediation and Arbitration commissioner.
 The arbitration award may be taken on appeal to the Labour Court.

 Organisational rights

-Purpose

-The LRA does not impose a legal obligation on employers to bargain collectively with unions.
-The law encourages collective bargaining; it does not compel it.
-One of the ways it seeks to do this is by enabling trade unions to acquire organisational rights in certain circumstances.
-The granting of organisational rights to a trade union is seen as a way of enabling that trade union to establish a collective-bargaining relationship with an employer or employer's organisation.

-The trade union is the essential instrument for engaging in collective bargaining.
-The LRA sets certain minimum rights for trade unions (which may be expanded upon by agreement) in their engagement with employers.
-These organisational rights are granted to unions by the LRA to enable them to function more effectively, to build support at the workplace, and thereby to lay the foundations of a collective-bargaining relationship with the employer.

-If the union, through the acquisition of organisational rights, gains sufficient membership and a significant presence in the workplace or industry, an employer or employers’ organisation may be persuaded to "recognize" the union for the purpose of collective bargaining.